 - 1. Remove the screws that fasten the motor and pump assembly to the reservoir.
 IMPORTANT: Lift the pump and motor off the reservoir carefully to avoid damaging the gasket or any internal components. - 2.
 Clean the inside of the reservoir and fill half full with clean Power Team hydraulic fluid. - 3.
 Place the pump and motor assembly back onto the reservoir and secure with two machine screws assembled on opposite corners of the housing.
 IMPORTANT: Connect a hose to the pressure port on the valve.
 Place the other end of the hose into the oil filler hole. - 4.
 Run the pump for several minutes.
 Then disconnect the motor and pump assembly, and drain and clean the inside of the reservoir. - 5.
-Fill the reservoir with Power Team hydraulic fluid.
+Fill the reservoir with Power Team hydraulic fluid (refer to "Filling the Reservoir" on back sheet 1 of 3).
 Place the pump and motor assembly (with gasket) on the reservoir and install all the screws.
 Tighten securely and evenly.